Curiosity: Impact from disease

 Neurodegenerative diseases and psychological disorders can affect various characteristics of curiosity.
-For example Alzheimer's disease's effects on memory or depression affect motivation and reward.
+For example how Alzheimer's disease's effects memory or depression affects motivation and reward.
 Alzheimer's is a neurodegenerative disease that degrades memory.
 Depression is a mood disorder that is characterized by a lack of interest in one's environment and feelings of sadness or hopelessness.
 A lack of curiosity for novel stimuli might be a predictor for these and other illnesses.

 Social curiosity

 Social curiosity is defined as a drive to understand one's environment as it relates to sociality with others.
 Such curiosity plays a role in one's ability to successfully navigate social interactions by perceiving and processing one's own behavior and the behavior of others.
 It also plays a role in helping one adapt to varying social situations.

 Morbid curiosity

 A crowd mills around the site of a car accident in Czechoslovakia in 1980.

 Morbid curiosity is focused on death, violence, or any other event that may cause harm physically or emotionally.
 It typically is described as having an addictive quality, associated with a need to understand or make sense of topics that surround harm, violence, or death.
 This can be attributed to one's need to relate unusual and often difficult circumstances to a primary emotion or experience of one's own, described as meta-emotions.

 One explanation evolutionary biologists offer for curiosity about death is that by learning about life-threatening situations, death can be avoided.
 Another suggestion some psychologists posit is that as spectators of gruesome events, humans are seeking to empathize with the victim.
 Alternatively, people may be trying to understand how another person can become the perpetrator of harm.
 According to science journalist Erika Engelhaupt, morbid curiosity is not "a desire to be sad", instead it "has the ability to set our minds ... at ease by reassuring us that even death follows the rules of the natural world."

 Interest in human curiosity about difficult circumstances dates back to Aristotle in his Poetics, in which he noted, "We enjoy and admire paintings of objects that in themselves would annoy or disgust us."
 A 2017 paper in the journal PLOS One concluded that people choose to see graphic images even when presented the option to avoid them and look at them for a longer period of time than neutral or positive images.